Ralph Mooney: Wynn Stewart

-Crazy Arms
+"Crazy Arms"

 In the early 1950s, while Ralph was working with Wynn Stewart and living in Las Vegas, Ralph's wife left him because he was getting "crawling, falling down" drunk.
 According to Mooney, the experience inspired him to write "Crazy Arms" with his friend Chuck Seals.
 The song was recorded in 1954 by Wynn Stewart, but that version was never released.
 Ralph sold the song to Claude Caviness, who formed Pep Records in hopes of finding a hit for his singing wife Marilyn Kaye.
 Caviness and Kaye, backed by Kenny Brown and the Arkansas Ramblers, cut a duet version of "Crazy Arms" in 1955.
 Despite criticisms of Kaye's vocals, the single received some radio play, notably at WALT in Tampa, Florida.
 When rising country star Ray Price visited the station, disc jockey Bob Martin played him the record, recommending that Price record it himself.

 Ray Price cut "Crazy Arms" in 1956, reworking some lyrics and adding a walking bassline in 4/4 time.
 The single was Price's first to hit #1 on Billboard's country charts, where it remained for 20 weeks, establishing the tune's country shuffle feel as a part of Price's signature sound.
 Following Price's success, the song has been covered countless times.
 Just weeks after its original release, Jerry Lee Lewis recorded it for his Sun Records debut, and it was later a top 20 hit for both Marion Worth and WIllie Nelson.
 Mooney said of the song, "It has been recorded by so many different people.
 I would starve to death if it wasn’t for those royalty checks."

 Buck Owens

 In the latter half of the 1950s, Ralph continued to play with Wynn Stewart, but Stewart's drinking and erratic behavior made this work unreliable.
 Mooney played in other bands and took session work.
 He was hired as a staff musician for Capitol Records, where in 1958 he began playing sessions with Buck Owens.
 Ralph played Owens' first session after successfully confronting Capitol for creative control of his recordings; Owens' favorite song from the session is "Second Fiddle".
 Capitol wouldn't release the song until the following year, but when they did, it reached #24 on the country chart, giving Owens his first hit.
-Owens' next three singles, "Under Your Spell Again", "Above and Beyond," and "Excuse Me (I Think I've Got a Heartache)", each featuring Mooney's pedal steel kicking off the song and prominently throughout, reached numbers 4, 3, and 2, respectively.
+Owens' next three singles, "Under Your Spell Again", "Above and Beyond," and "Excuse Me (I Think I've Got a Heartache)", each featuring Mooney's playing, reached numbers 4, 3, and 2, respectively.
 Ralph continued to play on hit-generating sessions for Buck Owens through 1962, becoming such a fixture in Owens' sound that in 1963, when Owens assembled the band that would become the Buckaroos, he selected Jay McDonald to play pedal steel because McDonald "could mimic the way Ralph Mooney played, so he was just the person I needed to help make what we played onstage sound like my records sounded."